ReachableCEO/solar.sh/docs/CODINGPLAN.md

     *   Calculate annual energy yield, shading losses, and optimal panel placement.
     *   Persist calculation results and project metadata in the PostgreSQL database.

-### `pdf-generation-service`
+### `pdf-generation-service` (Completed)

-*   **Objective:** To generate comprehensive PDF reports based on calculation results.
-*   **Key Tasks:**
-    *   Retrieve all necessary calculation results and project metadata from the PostgreSQL database.
-    *   Utilize a templating engine (e.g., Jinja2) to create dynamic HTML/CSS report layouts.
-    *   Render the HTML to a PDF using a library like WeasyPrint.
-    *   Provide the generated PDF as a file download.
+*   **Status:** Core implementation complete.
+Generates comprehensive PDF reports based on calculation results, utilizing Jinja2 for templating and WeasyPrint for rendering.
+Provides the generated PDF as a file download.

 ### API Gateway (Apache APISIX)

 *   **Objective:** To serve as the single entry point for all API traffic, handling routing, security, and payment gating.
-*   **Key Tasks:**
-    *   Configure dynamic routing rules to direct traffic to the appropriate microservices (`/api/calculate`, `/api/checkout`, `/api/download/:project_id`).
-    *   Implement rate limiting to protect backend services.
-    *   Develop a custom Lua plugin or serverless function to enforce payment gating for PDF downloads, performing a fast database lookup for project status.
+*   **Status:** Dynamic routing, rate limiting, and the custom Lua plugin for payment gating are implemented.
+However, the service currently experiences intermittent startup issues related to etcd connectivity, requiring further investigation for full robustness in a Docker Compose environment.

-### Database (PostgreSQL/PostGIS)
+### Database (PostgreSQL/PostGIS) (Completed)

-*   **Objective:** To store all project, calculation, and payment-related data, including geospatial LIDAR data.
-*   **Key Tasks:**
-    *   Finalize the database schema for `projects`, `calculations`, and other related tables.
-    *   Ensure proper indexing and optimization for performance.
-    *   Implement secure database connection management.
+*   **Status:** The database schema for `projects` and `calculations` is finalized and implemented.
+Secure connection management is in place, and PostGIS is enabled for geospatial data handling.

 ## Phase 2: Frontend Application